CNC machining of thermoplastic

 The choice of thermoplastic for your CNC machining projects depends on several factors, such as required properties, specifications, features, intended application, and cost.

-ABS is a strong, rigid material that provides outstanding impact resistance.
-It leaves a smooth surface after CNC processing.
+ABS CNC machining: ABS is a strong, rigid material with outstanding impact resistance.
+After CNC processing, it leaves a smooth surface.
 If further finishing is essential, the surface can be finished with a metallization and electroplating approach.
-ABS applies to automotive, aerospace, electronics, and many more industries.
+ABS is used in automotive, aerospace, electronics, and many other industries.

 PMMA is a rigid and transparent thermoplastic used in CNC machining operations instead of glass.